Panka Bencsik

 Welcome

-I am an Assistant Professor of Medicine, Health, and Society and of Public Policy at Vanderbilt University.
-Additionally, I am a faculty affiliate at the Vanderbilt Center for Research on Inequality and Health.
+I am an Assistant Professor of Medicine, Health, and Society and of Public Policy at Vanderbilt University, College of Arts and Science.
+Additionally, I am a faculty affiliate at the Vanderbilt Center for Research on Inequality and Health, and a visiting scholar at the Federal Reserve Bank of Chicago.

 I am an applied microeconomist, and my research covers the fields of health economics, crime economics, and public economics.
 Broadly, much of my work is motivated by advancing our understanding of the stubborn problems of America—problems that adversely impact a large number of Americans but where progress has persistently been limited.
 My current research focuses on policy-relevant academic inquiry on topics related to the opioid crisis, mental health, incarceration, and gun violence.
-I have published in well-known peer reviewed outlets, such as the Journal of Health Economics.
-My work has been covered by major media outlets, including The Economist and the Chicago Tribune, and by policymakers, such as the Mayor’s Office of Chicago and the California Law Revision Commission.
+I have published or have work accepted at leading peer-reviewed journals, such as the American Economic Review: Insights.
+My work has been covered by major media outlets, including The Economist and the Chicago Tribune, and cited in policymaking by the Mayor’s Office of Chicago, and highlighted as policy-relevant academic research by the Joint Economic Committee of the United States Congress.
 Additionally, I served as the founding leader of the world’s largest research hub on mental health economics.

 You can reach me at panka.bencsik@vanderbilt.edu